USS Tuscarora: Post-Civil War, 1865–1880

 Tuscarora was recommissioned later in the year and sailed on 2 November 1865 for the Pacific Ocean via Cape Horn.
 She served with the South Pacific Squadron from 1866 until May 1869.
 She stood off Valparaíso, Chile, during the Spanish bombardment on 31 March 1866 and was also present at Callao, Peru, when the Spanish shelled it on 2 May.
 In 1867, Tuscarora stopped at Tahiti and other islands of the Society group.
 She also touched at Fiji, where she received payment of awards made to United States citizens in 1855 and 1858 for injuries and losses sustained as a result of acts of the natives.

 Tuscarora returned to South America in 1868 and was placed at the disposal of the Chilean government to assist victims of the great earthquake which had occurred on 18 November 1867.
 In February 1869, she investigated the imprisonment of the United States consul at Buenaventura, Colombia, and moved to Valparaíso at the end of the month.
 She departed Valparaíso on 12 May bound for the North Atlantic and arrived at Key West, Florida, on 28 July.
 Tuscarora ended the year stationed at Aspinwall, Colombia, now Colón, Panama.

 Tuscarora remained at Aspinwall until April 1870; then returned to Key West.
 She cruised off the coast of Cuba in June and escorted the ironclads Wyandotte, Ajax, and Manhattan from New Orleans to Key West.
 After again cruising the Caribbean, she arrived at Portsmouth, New Hampshire, on 31 January 1871 and was decommissioned there on 10 February.
-She was recommissioned on 16 May 1872 and assigned to the South Pacific Station.
-Tuscarora left Portsmouth on 22 June and arrived at Valparaiso on 9 September.
-She remained in South American waters through June 1873, sailing for San Francisco via Acapulco on 17 May.
-After her arrival on 25 June, Tuscarora departed San Francisco and surveyed the sea floor off the northwest coast to determine a suitable route for a submarine cable.
-The vessel returned to San Francisco on 6 November.